 Ideal Duration In Hong Kong

-In order to capture the best experiences of Hong Kong, a duration of 4 days and 3 nights would suffice.
+In order to capture the best experiences of Hong Kong, duration of 4 days and 3 nights would suffice.
 In case you want to extend your trip, an ideal stay could stretch up to 5 days and 4 nights.

-Further Read: Shopping In Hong Kong: 5 Chic Hubs You Must Visit
+Suggested Read: Shopping In Hong Kong: 5 Chic Hubs You Must Visit

 For a 4 days/3 nights stay at a comfortable 4 star property along with flights, meals, sightseeing and miscellaneous, the budget would be –